This topic describes how the Gorouter, the main component in the CF routing tier, routes HTTP traffic within Cloud Foundry Application Runtime.

 For more information, see Router Back-End Keepalive Connections.

-If the Gorouter cannot establish a TCP connection with a selected application instance, the Gorouter considers the instance ineligible for requests for 30 seconds and transparently attempts to connect to another application instance.
-Once the Gorouter has established a TCP connection with an application instance, the Gorouter forwards the HTTP request.
+If the Gorouter cannot establish a TCP connection with a selected app instance, the Gorouter considers the instance ineligible for requests for 30 seconds and transparently attempts to connect to another app instance.
+Once the Gorouter has established a TCP connection with an app instance, the Gorouter forwards the HTTP request.

 502 error.
 For more information, see Troubleshooting Router Error Responses.